 The coppery petals growing in about two whorls around the yellow centre are narrowly oblong, their tips rounded to slightly pointed.
 Blooming occurs in summer, while the genus has some winter flowering species as well.
 These flowers open in the middle hours of sunny days.

 The species occurs in the Western Cape and the Northern Cape, growing on arid sandy flats and slopes.
-The species is not considered to be threatened in its habitat early in the twenty first century (Smith, et al, 1998; Wikipedia; http://redlist.sanbi.org).
+It is not considered to be threatened in its habitat early in the twenty first century (Smith, et al, 1998; Wikipedia; http://redlist.sanbi.org).